AlexGolovaschenko/OPSI-Wiki/README.md

 # OPSI-Wiki
-Wiki klone for OPSI department based on Django
+Wiki clone for OPSI department based on Django